 Almost every woman has a story like this.
 In a 2013 report by UN Women and ICRW, 95% of women in Delhi reported feeling unsafe in public spaces.
+During the 2020 COVID-19 lockdown, domestic violence cases in India reached a 10-year high.
+And moving away from physical spaces, what about virtual spaces?
+According to a survey conducted by digital securities firm Norton, 41% of women have faced sexual harassment on the web.
 And yet, most people don’t step in to intervene when they see violence against women.
 Why?

 “I was in a hurry.”